natcap/invest.users-guide/source/en/urban_nature_access.rst

 in the population raster, all the natural pixels within its distance-weighted catchment are searched.
 All of the :math:`R_{j}` of these natural pixels are summed to calculate the urban nature supply per capita :math:`A_{i}` to every population pixel.
 We take this approach for supply, rather than simply the amount of nature within a radius of a home, because using a gravity-based approach takes into account the weighted availability of nature.
+In other words, 2SFCA considers the context that a lot of people use greenspace which is common in a city area.

 This can be graphically understood as: